-The 15th anniversary of ''The Rocky Horror Picture Show'' -- Stars like Tim Curry and Barry Bostwick celebrated the cult film's success with fans
+The 15th anniversary celebration of ''The Rocky Horror Picture Show''

 There was hardly a virgin in attendance — a virgin being, in Rocky Horror lingo, anyone uninitiated into the weird midnight rituals that accompany every showing of the cult megahit The Rocky Horror Picture Show.
 On October 20, nearly 2,000 fans paid $25 each to celebrate the 15th anniversary of the movie at Los Angeles’ Twentieth Century Fox studios — and, not incidentally, to plug Fox’s release of the Rocky Horror video on Nov.
 8. Some brought memorabilia to drop into a Rocky Horror time capsule.
 Many came decked out in fishnet stockings and garter belts in the style Dr. Frank N Furter, who, as played by Tim Curry, is the ”sweet transvestite from Transexual, Transylvania.”
 And at an 11 p.m. screening they shouted the traditional obscenities at Brad and Janet (the young couple, played by Barry Bostwick and Susan Sarandon, trapped in a perversely haunted castle), threw rice at their wedding, squirted water during the rainstorm, and danced the wacky Time Warp until they were carted away in chartered school buses.